How to Ace Your MBA Interview: With Prep Questions & Answers

 4. Answer the Question

 This sounds obvious, but answer the question the interviewer asked you!
 Don’t force an example simply because you're prepared for it.
 Stay on topic.
 Don't be afraid to pause if you need time to think.
 It's perfectly fine to say, "Great question.
-May I have a moment to think about that?"
+Let me think about that for a moment."
 Requesting time like this will show the interviewer that you're mature and are genuinely preparing a thoughtful answer to their question.

 6. Don't Sound Scripted